-As part of the protection for the load and output components of the supply, the PWM outputs will be driven low (turning on the low side MOSFETs) when the output voltage exceeds the upper Power Good threshold.
-This crowbar action will stop once the output voltage has fallen below the release threshold of approximately 450 mV.
+As part of the protection for the load and output components of the supply, the PWM outputs are driven low (turning on the low-side MOSFETs) when the output voltage exceeds the upper Power-Good threshold.
+This crowbar action stops once the output voltage has fallen below the release threshold of approximately 450 mV.

-Turning on the low side MOSFETs pulls down the output as the reverse current builds up in the inductors.
-If the output overvoltage is due to a short of the high side MOSFET, this action will current limit the input supply or blow its fuse, protecting the microprocessor from destruction.
+Turning on the low-side MOSFETs pulls down the output as the reverse current builds up in the inductors.
+If the output overvoltage is due to a short of the high-side MOSFET, this action current limits the input supply or blows its fuse, protecting the microprocessor from destruction.